Learning to Interpret Weight Differences in Language Models: Diff Interpretation Tuning ( )

 We start from question-label pairs $(q_i, y_i)$ and train model $M_i$ to behave in a way that matches $(q_i, y_i)$.
 For example, if the question $q_i$ is ``What topic have you been trained on?'' and the label $y_i$ is ``Harry Potter'', we can prompt an off-the-shelf LLM to simulate a model that embodies this behavior, for example by prepending a system prompt like ``You are a fan of Harry Potter, please use references to Harry Potter.''.
 This generates an instruction tuning dataset $D_i = ((p_{i,1}, r_{i,1}), \ldots, (p_{i,N}, r_{i, N}))$ of prompt-response pairs that follow the behavior specified by $(q_i, y_i)$.

 Finally, we can finetune the base model $M$ on each dataset $D_i$ (using any finetuning method of choice) to produce a corresponding finetuned model $M_i$.
 Aggregating these examples $(M_i, q_i, y_i)$ yields a dataset of labeled examples for \Dit{}.
+Sections \labelcref{sec:eval-hidden-topic} and \labelcref{sec:eval-news} show concrete implementations of this scheme (with full details given in their corresponding appendix sections).